-7.2 VISUAL FEFFCTS
+7.2 VISUAL EFFECTS

 Levels of visual amenity are generally associated with how 'natural' a place is.
 The more natural or unmodified the place is, the higher the level of visual amenity will be, typically.
-The project area and the contextual setting beyond it has been modified over time through vegetation clearance and land drainage practices to provide for pastoral farming activities (Attachments 1 - 1C and Cover).
+The site context and the wider rural setting beyond it has been modified over time through vegetation clearance and land drainage practices to provide for pastoral farming activities (Attachments 1 - 1C and Cover).
 This has led to widespread erosion and unsightly scarring of the landscape - particularly on steeper slopes.
 As such, the landscape surrounding, and including the site cannot be considered as being a high-value landscape and is assessed as having a low to medium degree of 'naturalness'.

-Given the extent of change that has occurred within the landscape discussed above, the area's relative remoteness and low population, it is considered that the area including the site has a high level of capacity to absorb change, including windfarms.
+Given the extent of change that has occurred within the landscape discussed above, the area's relative remoteness and low population, it is considered that the area including the site potentially has a high level of capacity to absorb change, including windfarms.

-In general, from public and most, if not all private viewpoints there will be a positive change in the landscape and the visual amenity derived from it when comparing the proposal with the consented twenty-two-turbine windfarm (Attachments 6-10).
+In general, from public and most, if not all private viewpoints, there will be a positive change in the landscape and the visual amenity derived from the current proposal when comparing it with the consented twenty-two-turbine windfarm (Attachments 6-10).
 The visual effects generated by the increased height of the northern retained eleven turbines is offset, or at worst, evenly balanced by the halving in turbine numbers.